Tomb of the Roaring Lions: Identity of the deceased

 The particular iconography present within the tomb at Veii suggests that the deceased was a child.
-Lions were known for their sudden fast and ferocious attacks, that often occurred without warning.
+Lions were known for their sudden, fast, and ferocious attacks, which often occurred without warning.
 This swiftness was interpreted by the Etruscan people to symbolise the often sudden and abrupt arrival of death.
 A child's death is often particularly sudden.
-Lions were also considered guardian like creatures, protecting the deceased as they moved into the afterlife.
+Lions were also considered guardian-like creatures, protecting the deceased as they moved into the afterlife.
 The presence of the birds also suggests that the deceased was young – they were attributed by the Etruscans as mediators between life and the afterlife, believed to symbolise the journey into the afterlife.
 The position of the birds above the lions in the tomb infers their position as companions to the deceased, designed to protect and bring the deceased soul to the afterlife.
 Lions could also have inferred that the deceased was an aristocratic prince who had earned many medals and won many battles before being met by a sudden death.
 Lions often signified aristocracy and were often symbolised heroes, suggesting that the deceased was successful in life.
-Koiner notes that in Homer's the Iliad, “the heroes are compared are compared with strong, savage and murderous animals” reflecting how during this period the strength of lions stood as a symbol of bravery.
+Koiner notes that in Homer's Iliad, “the heroes are compared with strong, savage and murderous animals” reflecting how during this period the strength of lions stood as a symbol of bravery.